Addono/aknapen.nl/content/blog/20220916-render-azure-log-analytics-make-series-in-grafana.md

 ## Transforming `make-series` data

-Lucklily, we can use our Kusto-foo to transform the data from `make-series` to be in a format Grafana can handle.
+Luckily, we can use our Kusto-foo to transform the data from `make-series` to be in a format Grafana can handle.

 The trick is to "expand" the `make-series` data - similar as to how `zip` works in Python - to go from the lists of measurements we received from `make-series` back into individual rows.